pinot-contrib/pinot-docs/users/user-guide-query/multi-stage-query/operator-types/intersect.md

 The intersect operator is a relational operator that combines two relations and returns the common rows between them.
-The operator is used to find the intersection of two or more relations.
+The operator is used to find the intersection of two or more relations, usually by using the SQL `INTERSECT` operator.

+{% hint style="warning" %}
+Although it is accepted by the parser, the `ALL` modifier is currently ignored.
+Therefore `INTERSECT` and `INTERSECT ALL` are equivalent.
+This issue has been reported in [#13126](https://github.com/apache/pinot/issues/13126)
+{% endhint %}

 ## Implementation details
 The current implementation consumes the whole right input relation first and stores the rows in a set.